ukmook/qUark/Blue-Pill_STM32F103/Images/STM_Flasher/README.md

 ![QNU](/Blue-Pill_STM32F103/Images/STM_Flasher/Flash_Loader_3.png)

-The screen should look like this when finished flashing.
+The screen should look like this when flashing is complete.

 ![QNU](/Blue-Pill_STM32F103/Images/STM_Flasher/Flash_Loader_4.png)